onza/gulp_playground/readme.md

-# Gulp 5 for developing static website templates.
+# Gulp 5 example for the development of static website templates

 ## Demo on using Gulp as a task manager for developing handwritten static website templates right in the browser.